Self-reported Attitudes of NHS sTaff About Christmas (SANTA-C) Study: A comparison of specialities

 The festive season is for many people a time for celebration with friends and family.
 For NHS staff working in emergency care, already feeling the disproportionate impact of winter pressures, there is a rise in presentations from over-enthusiastic celebrations, decorating-related injuries, and the ingestion or insertion of Christmas-related items.6–8 Our results do not suggest that staff working in urgent care or the emergency department feel disproportionately less festive because of this.
 In fact, overall, our results show when it comes to Christmas attitudes, healthcare workers are more similar than we might have otherwise expected.

 We were encouraged to see that around half of NHS staff expected to be on the nice list, with only a tenth of participants expecting to receive a lump of coal in their Christmas stocking.
-A third of participants felt their expected status was too close to call.
+However, a third of the participants felt their expected status was too close to call.
 This may reflect the uncertainty that the Covid-19 pandemic has brought to individuals and the NHS, with participants erring on the side of caution in their responses to avoid disappointment on Christmas morning.

 This study has shown, however, that healthcare staff working in paediatrics enjoy participating in Secret Santa more than other staff and are likely to own more Christmas jumpers than their non-paediatric colleagues.
 Our study was not able to explore the reasons for these differences.
 Further research to ascertain whether paediatric wards are a more accepting place to wear Christmas jumpers, whether staff working in paediatrics are better gift-buyers or have more active ‘Christmas Spirit’ neuronal networks than their colleagues would be helpful.
 It is interesting to note that the Home Alone series of films is less popular amongst Paediatricians.
 It is quite possible that the careless attitude towards supervision of children and clear safeguarding concerns demonstrated in these films is not enjoyed by those working primarily with young people.